Outlier622/Pet_diary/README.md

   Identifies the breed of a cat/dog using a deep learning model based on MobileNetV2, fine-tuned on a labeled dataset of over 30,000 images.

 - **Fur Color Detection**
-  Automatically extracts the dominant color from the cat image (e.g. white, gray, black, orange) using RGB heuristics.
+  Automatically extracts the dominant color from the cat/dog image (e.g. white, gray, black, orange) using RGB heuristics.

 - **Full-Stack Integration (Flutter + Flask)**
   A mobile-friendly front-end built with **Flutter** allows users to:
-  - Capture or upload cat images
+  - Capture or upload cat/dog images
   - See prediction results (breed, color, confidence)
   - View historical records in a local results table